-However, you cannot deduct any expenses for meals.
+You cannot deduct any expenses for meals.

 Reasonable expenses.
 You can deduct only those expenses that are reasonable for the circumstances of your move.
 For example, the cost of traveling from your former home to your new one should be by the shortest, most direct route available by conventional transportation.
-If during your trip to your new home, you make side trips for sight-seeing, the additional expenses for your side trips are not deductible as moving expenses.
+If during your trip to your new home, you stop over,